nlpAThits/scad-tool/README.md

 # scad-tool
-Code and resources for the Author Name Disambiguation (AND) tool developed in the Scalable Author Disambiguation (SCAD) project
+Code and resources for the Author Name Disambiguation (AND) tool developed in the Scalable Author Disambiguation (SCAD) project.

+Currently under construction!

 <h3>Setup</h3>